-Workplace and Plant Initiatives Fleet Initiatives 1.
-Root cause analysis for all critical incidents Visible and felt safety leadership through and high potential near misses. regular meetings and communications on safety by executive leadership.
-Development of HSE systems and SOPs for critical safety processes: incident reporting, 2.
-Appointment of a dedicated Head of HSSE PTW, behavioural safety observation to Fleet Operations. process, drug, weapons and alcohol Application of positive and negative 3. management process, and improved consequence management based on incident investigation process performance and compliance/non-3.
-Structured Management Review of compliance such as speed violation, harsh Incidents breaking, driving under the influence of substances etc. 4.
-Tracking, follow up and monthly review of all critical recommended actions from Structured incident investigation process to incident investigations. determine the root cause of incidents.
-Training of Fleet CPMS and CPOs on 5.
-Periodic sharing of HSE statistics with 5. employees and management to show Incident reporting, response to incidents, trend and justify corrective action plans. and incident investigation 6.
-Monthly full environmental monitoring in Training of Drivers on Defensive 6. line with NESREA regulations Driving/HSE Installation of speed limiter and 7. recalibration of speed limits on trucks Training and Certification of our fleet drivers 8. on RTSSS (Road Transport Systems Safety Scheme) by FRSC Commenced the installation of in-cabin dual monitoring dashboard cameras on trucks to monitor truck activities and ensure accurate information for RCA in event of accidents 10.
-Intensification of daily safety pep talks for drivers and motor boys 11.
-Improvement in Pre-trip Inspections acquisition of needed space for truck inspections Structured Journey Management Plans Drug and alcohol screening for drivers 14.
+- Visible and felt safety leadership through regular meetings and communications on safety by executive leadership. - 2.
+Appointment of a dedicated Head of HSSE to Fleet Operations. - Application of positive and negative consequence management based on performance and compliance/noncompliance such as speed violation, harsh breaking, driving under the influence of substances etc. - 4.
+Structured incident investigation process to determine the root cause of incidents. - Training of Fleet CPMS and CPOs on 5.
+Incident reporting, response to incidents, and incident investigation - Training of Drivers on Defensive 6.
+Driving/HSE - Installation of speed limiter and 7. recalibration of speed limits on trucks - Training and Certification of our fleet drivers 8. on RTSSS (Road Transport Systems Safety Scheme) by FRSC - Commenced the installation of in-cabin dual monitoring dashboard cameras on trucks to monitor truck activities and ensure accurate information for RCA in event of accidents - 10.
+Intensification of daily safety pep talks for drivers and motor boys - Improvement in Pre-trip Inspections acquisition of needed space for truck inspections - 12.
+Structured Journey Management Plans - 13.
+Drug and alcohol screening for drivers - 14.
 Daily Fleet Safety Inspection on the Trucks